 How many references should you have? (and who to ask)

-Some employers conduct extensive background checks when hiring new recruits because people lie on their resumes all the time when applying for jobs.
+Some employers conduct extensive background checks when hiring new recruits because people lie on their resumes and use fake references all the time when applying for jobs.

 That is why employers usually require candidates to list professionals that they have worked with in the past as references.